lokeshllkumar/auth-service/README.md

 # auth-service
-An authentication service leveraging JWTs written in Go.
+An authentication service leveraging JWTs and implementing OAuth2.0 written in Go.